Heckler & Koch HK416: HK416 A5

-HK416 A7
+G38

+In 2014, The HK416 A5 has been type classified by the German federal government as the G38, according to Strategie-Technik.
+Heckler & Koch offers the G38 in two barrel lengths, an 11- and 14.5-inch barrel.

+G95

-The HK416 A7 is designed for the German KSK and KSM, (designated as G95).
-A new safety selector has been installed, which rotates 45 degrees rather than 90 degrees as on the M16/M4/AR standard safety selectors.
+The G95 is designed for the German KSK and KSM special forces unit.
+During field testing of the rifle it was known as the HK416 A7.
+It is similar to the HK416 A5 variant but with a 45-degree safety selector, that rotates 45 degrees rather than 90 degrees as on the A5 variant safety selector.
 The new configuration of the selector is comparable to those of aftermarket 45-degree safety selectors.
-The HK416 A7 also features a KeyMod Rail System, which is more lightweight than the traditional Picatinny Rail Systems.
+The G95 also features a HKey rail system, which is more lightweight than the traditional Picatinny rail systems.
+The HKey rail system is also compatible with the HK416 A5 variant.

-HK416 A8
+G95A1

-In March 2021, the German Federal Ministry of Defence announced the adoption of the HK416 A8 to supersede the G36 as the standard rifle of the German Armed Forces.
-The HK416 A8 is similar to the HK416 A7, but it features a height-adjustable shoulder support on the stock, a steeper grip angle as well as a shorter hand guard to comply with the required maximum weight of 3.5 kg according to the tender.
-According to the Federal Procurement Office (BAAINBw Federal Office for Equipment, Information Technology and Use of the Bundeswehr) the Bundeswehr will receive the weapon designated as G95A1 as the new standard rifle.
+In March 2021, the German Federal Ministry of Defence announced the adoption of the G95A1 to supersede the Heckler & Koch G36 as the standard issue rifle of the German Armed Forces, accompanied by the Specter DR 1-4× as the standard aiming optical sight.
+The G95A1 is similar to the G95, but features a height-adjustable shoulder support on the stock, a steeper grip angle as well as a shorter hand guard to comply with the required maximum weight of 3.5 kg according to the tender.
+During field trials, the rifle was known as the HK416 A8.
+According to the Federal Procurement Office (BAAINBw – Federal Office for Equipment, Information Technology and In-Service Support of the Bundeswehr), when the Bundeswehr officially adopted the rifle, it was designated as the G95A1.
 The Kurz or short barrelled version for "specialized forces" will be designated as G95KA1.

+HK417

+The HK417 is a battle rifle variant of the HK416 chambered in 7.62×51mm NATO cartridge.